Roboparty/atom01_deploy/README.md

 ## Environment Setup

-First install ROS2 humble, refer to [ROS official](https://docs.ros.org/en/humble/Installation.html) or [fishros](https://docs.ros.org/en/humble/Installation.html) for installation.
+First install ROS2 humble, refer to [ROS official](https://docs.ros.org/en/humble/Installation.html) for installation.

 The deployment also depends on libraries such as ccache fmt spdlog eigen3 ninja-build.
 Execute the following command on the host computer for installation: